 I’m Jeannie and I’m a Shell Pricing Application & Process Lead based in Houston, Texas.
 In my last job, I did a lot of travelling, but I needed to find something that was more conducive to my home life.
 I applied for a lot of jobs and had a lot of interviews, but the only company that really excited me was Shell.
 As soon as I learned about the variety of projects, the scope for development and the ability to build strong relationships with people inside and outside of the organisation, I was sold!
 I’ve been with Shell for 12 years and I’ve worked on some great projects.
 Working in a global role has allowed me to learn from numerous people with various backgrounds and cultures.
 Shell has given me so much and affords me the opportunity to work in the community, and to mentor and coach future Shell employees.

-This is the photo-story of Jeannie Gardner, a Pricing Application & Process Lead based in Houston, Texas.
-Throughout her 12-year career with Shell, she has been a proud advocate of the company’s focus on diversity and inspiring the next generation to consider a career in the energy industry.
+This is the photo-story of Jeannie Gardner who, as of March 2017, is Pricing Application & Process Lead based in Houston, Texas.
+Throughout her career with Shell, she has been a proud advocate of the company’s focus on diversity and inspiring the next generation to consider a career in the energy industry.

 I’m a people person; nothing makes me happier than being surrounded by people, and particularly ambitious students.
 This is me with a group of around 350 Shell employees, families and friends at the annual charity walk for the United Negro College Fund, for which Shell raised $110,000.
 This is a scheme that Shell is very close to; it’s part of the company’s ongoing mission to create a pipeline of diverse talent.